 The Festive City

-The RISD Museum is pleased to participate in 2013, Year of Italian Culture in the United States.
+The Festive City is part of 2013, Year of Italian Culture in the United States.

 This exhibition would not have been possible without the generosity of Vincent J. Buonanno, Patrick and Elsie Wilmerding, and the Brown University Library.